 What is a Fixed Point Contract?

-When the time comes to sign a contract, you will be presented with one of two types of contracts: a time and materials contract, or a fixed point—or fixed price—contract.
-A fixed point contract includes a detailed explanation of the costs for:
+When the time comes to sign a contract for your home improvement project, you will be presented with one of two types of contracts: a time and materials contract, or a fixed point—or fixed price—contract.
+A fixed price contract includes a detailed explanation of the costs for:

 - Building materials